mattheww/gomill/gomill_docs/competitions.rst

 Each game normally continues until both players pass in succession, or one player resigns.

-The ringmaster rejects moves to occupied points, and moves forbidden by simple ko, as illegal.
+The ringmaster rejects moves to occupied points, and moves forbidden by :term:`simple ko`, as illegal.
 It doesn't reject self-capture moves, and it doesn't enforce any kind of :term:`superko` rule.
 If the ringmaster rejects a move, the engine that tried to play it loses the game by forfeit.

 If one of the players rejects a move as illegal (ie, with the |gtp| failure response ``illegal move``), the ringmaster assumes its opponent really has